Dumaguete: Demographics

-As of the census in 2020, there are 134,103 people and 32,276 households residing in the city.
+As of the census in 2024, there are 142,171 people.
 According to the National Statistical Coordination Board, Dumaguete has the lowest poverty incidence among urban centers in the Visayas.
 It has an average daylight population of 400,000 people.
 Dumaguete is the most populous city in Negros Oriental, comprising 9.05% of the province's total population.
 During the 2019 election, its total voting population was 89,193 voters.

 The Philippine Retirement Authority, a government agency under the Department of Tourism, has named the city as the "Best Place to Retire in the Philippines for 2018".
 Dumaguete is also listed fifth in Forbes Magazine's "7 Best Places to Retire Around the World".